 2021 news came of

 a state-funded building project to

 extend access to the Archivio, as well as a Venice in Peril project to

 69m (224 ft) electromechanical bells

-The second highest in Venice, work on it began in 1361, to a design by Jacopo Celaga, and
+The second highest in Venice, after that of San Marco, work on it began in 1361, to a design by Jacopo Celaga, and

 was completed by